Islamabad Capital Territory: Precipitation

 The wettest month is July, with heavy rainfalls and evening thunderstorms with the possibility of cloudburst and flooding.
 Highest monthly rainfall of 743.3 mm was recorded during July 1995.
 On 23 July 2001, Islamabad received a record breaking 620 mm of rainfall in just 10 hours.
 It was the heaviest rainfall in Islamabad in the past 100 years and the highest rainfall in 24 hours as well.
 The city has also experienced snowfall on a number of occasions.

 Islamabad's micro-climate is regulated by three artificial reservoirs: Rawal, Simli, and Khanpur Dam.
 The latter is located on the Haro River near the town of Khanpur, about 40 km from Islamabad.
 Simli Dam is 30 km north of Islamabad.

 Vegetation

 Around 220 acre of the city consists of the Margalla Hills National Park, while the Loi Bher Forest is situated along the Islamabad Highway, covering an area of 1087 acre.

-Cityscape

-Civic administration

-The main administrative authority of the city is Islamabad Capital Territory Administration with some help from Metropolitan Corporation Islamabad and Capital Development Authority (CDA), which oversees the planning, development, construction, and administration of the city.
-Islamabad Capital Territory is divided into eight zones: Administrative Zone, Commercial District, Educational Sector, Industrial Sector, Diplomatic Enclave, Residential Areas, Rural Areas and Green Area.

-Islamabad city is divided into five major zones: Zone I, Zone II, Zone III, Zone IV, and Zone V. Out of these, Zone IV is the largest in area.
-All sectors of Ghouri Town (1, 2, 3, VIP, 5, 4-A, 4-B, 4-C, 5-A, 5-B and sector 7) are located in this zone.
-Zone I consists mainly of all the developed residential sectors, while Zone II consists of the under-developed residential sectors.
-Each residential sector is identified by a letter of the alphabet and a number, and covers an area of approximately 4 square kilometres.
-The sectors are lettered from A to I, and each sector is divided into four numbered sub-sectors.